numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

 - ``NATIVE``: Enables all CPU features that supported by the current machine, this operation is based on the compiler flags (``-march=native, -xHost, /QxHost``)

-- ``MIN``: Enables the minimum CPU features that can safely run on a wide range of users platforms:
+- ``MIN``: Enables the minimum CPU features that can safely run on a wide range of platforms:

   .. table::
       :align: left